M66B/FairEmail/FAQ.md

 apple +banana -cherry ?nuts
 ```

-This will result in searching like this:
+This will result in searching in the subject or text (only) like this:

 ```
 ("apple" AND "banana" AND NOT "cherry") OR "nuts"